 Exceptions: Areas specifically marked "Faculty," "Staff," and/or "Visitors" may be used by anyone between 5:00 p.m. and 7:30 a.m.
 However, citations will be issued in these zones between 7:30 a.m. and 5:00 p.m., Monday through Friday.

 The Student Traffic Committee is composed of five members.
-The Chairman and two members are chosen by the Vice President for Student Life and two members are chosen by the student body President.
+The Chairman and two members are chosen by the Dean of Students and two members are chosen by the student body President.
 The committee serves as an advisory board to the Chief of Police and functions as the traffic court for student appeals.

 The HSU Police Department has six direct dial safety telephones on campus.
 These telephones are in service 24 hours a day and are designed to enhance the safety and security of the HSU community.
 However, personal safety is an individual responsibility and pre-planning and common sense are the best defenses.